 An older version is the SP-15, which operates from crystal-control only.

 Info from Louis Meulstee (PA0PCR):

 This was manufactured by Pfitzner Teletron in W. Germany [the main contractor for the entire set] apparently in the late 70s-early 1980s (I am still tracing this) [transmitter S-6800 and antenna tuner ASG-6800 were made by Telefunken].
 The indication on the harness box says KS30 (Kurzwellen Synthesizer 30) and KE30 (Kurzwellen Empfanger 30?) as type numbers [the KE30 is the matching receiver, but it is reported to not be in production - ed.].
 There is also a connection for an external device KUG.
 The TX may be used without the synthesizer and has a crystal holder.

 Please see my web-site on British Army radio equipment "Wireless for the Warrior" http://www.wftw.nl .

 The SP-20 set.
 From the top, the units are: power supply; KS-30 synthesizer; ASG-6800 antenna tuner; and S-6800 transmitter.
 The key is in the left foreground.
 Photo courtesy of P.V.D.H.

 Two more images of the SP-20 set, courtesy of Louis Meulstee.

 The RT-3 coder used with the SP-20 set.

 This is a pair of Dutch resistance crystal radios, built into a small metal can, and a matchbox.
 The image is from a postcard bought at a Dutch Resistance Museum in Amsterdam.
 The matchbox is marked in Swedish, but Swedish matches were sold in Holland for many years.
-Image courtesy of Bill Howard.
+Image courtesy of the late Bill Howard.